Rhode Island Social Security Disability (SSD) Lawyer

 Don’t struggle through your SSDI application and appeals process alone.
 Marasco & Nesselbush, Rhode Island Social Security lawyers, can guide you through the process and gather more evidence to ensure your approval.

 We will represent your case with integrity, intelligence, passion, and decades of expertise.
-Our record of past successful case results and satisfied clients make us one of Rhode Island’s top social security disability law firms.
+Our record of past successful case results and satisfied clients makes us one of Rhode Island’s top social security disability law firms.
 Contact us today to schedule a free consultation and learn how we can protect your rights.
-We have offices conveniently located in Warwick, Wakefield, Woonsocket, and Providence and are here to help you.
+We have offices conveniently located in Warwick, Wakefield, Woonsocket, Providence, East Providence, and Quincy, MA, and we are here to help you.

 RHODE ISLAND SOCIAL SECURITY DISABILITY LAWYER FAQ